The Best Way to Rank the Top Sustainability MBA Programs

-Consumers, employees, and watchdog groups are demanding that the companies they shop at and work for help solve the social and environmental challenges that the businesses themselves have helped create.
+Consumers, employees, and watchdog groups are demanding that the companies they shop at, support, and work for help solve the social and environmental challenges that the businesses themselves have helped create.
 Increased awareness, the transparency of the digital-native age, and the growing impacts of climate change mean we are no longer able to separate the fashion cycle from the waste cycle, or project risk from climate risk.

 In most cases, the commitment is minimal with a research center or a course or two.
-The most advanced schools have gone further, adding a “bolt on” concentration.
-Yet even these MBAs, considered as a whole, are still single-bottom line focused.
-The great majority of courses remain organized around the dominant late 20th-century business vision of “maximizing shareholder value”.
+The most advanced schools have gone further, adding a “bolted-on” concentration or a sustainability certificate.
+Yet even these MBAs, considered as a whole, are still single-bottom-line focused.
+The great majority of courses remain organized around the dominant late 20th-century business vision of “maximizing shareholder value.”

 What about MBA programs like Bard’s, where a focus on mission-driven business and sustainability is embedded into, not 50%, but 100% of the courses?
 From finance and economics, and from operations to organizations, Bard’s curriculum teaches how to establish and execute on the business case for sustainability.

-So, if curricular focus and diversity are the top ranking factors, why wasn’t Bard’s MBA in Sustainability at the top of the list?
+So, if curricular focus and diversity are the top-ranking factors, why wasn’t Bard’s MBA in Sustainability at the top of the list?
 As it turns out, Bard was not even on the list at all.

 The more substantive reason is an outdated educational philosophy embedded in the Corporate Knights criteria for excellence: publication by faculty members in scholarly journals.
 A full 50% of the Knights’ weighting is based on the number of faculty publications related to sustainable development in peer-reviewed journals, along with a further citation of those publications, also in peer-reviewed journals.

-Clearly, intellectual leadership should be a factor in ranking sustainable business programs.
+Clearly, intellectual leadership should be a factor in ranking sustainable business masters.
 But the “publish or perish” pressures in academia have badly skewed the mission of educators.
 Peer review as a process for knowledge production remains foundational in the natural and social sciences.
 But particularly in a world where knowledge production has been democratized, the vast majority of academics who aspire to advance causes of social justice and sustainability instead find themselves jumping over and over through useless hoops of irrelevant journal publication.
 The data is clear that most of them are literally wasting vast amounts of their time, toiling away at articles that virtually no one will read, and that will have no intellectual consequence.
 In short, faculty effort in the sustainability field is dominated by way too much focus on peer-reviewed writing, at the expense of engagement with effective, practical education addressing the critical problems at hand.

 To that end, we take the lead from Bard’s established graduate programs in the arts, employing a highly accomplished practitioner faculty.
 Rather than focusing on research and publication for scholarly journals, our faculty work “9-5” developing sustainability solutions for businesses, and then bring their real-time experience into the classroom in our weekend intensive program.
 Our location in New York City and the deep talent pool of sustainable business leaders has allowed us to build this unique faculty.

-The underlying intellectual framework of sustainable business is that environmental and social challenges are not only “negative externalities”, but in many cases, should be seen as design problems.
+The underlying intellectual framework of sustainable business is that environmental and social challenges are not only “negative externalities,” but in many cases, should be seen as design problems.
 And also, that radical, often ecologically inspired innovation can produce profitable solutions where people traditionally have seen social and environmental costs.
 This powerful shift in perspective is only a couple of decades old, and in that short time, it has taken the business world by storm.
 Given this brief intellectual history, one can count on the fingers of a hand or two the number of people in the world who have (1) deep practical knowledge of sustainable business, (2) are at the forefront of the field intellectually, (3) are great teachers, and (4) also focus their professional lives on peer-reviewed publication.
 At Bard, we opt for the first three.

 Here are two possible metrics.
 First, what percent of graduates are following their passions and pursuing successful, high-impact careers in sustainable business?
 And two, what have they collectively accomplished, weighted by their years out of the program?